Znojmo

 Znojmo ([ˈznojmo]; Znaim) is a town in the South Moravian Region of the Czech Republic.
-It has about 33,000 inhabitants.
+It has about 34,000 inhabitants.
 Znojmo is the historical and cultural centre of southwestern Moravia and the second most populated town in the South Moravian Region.
-The historical centre of Znojmo is well preserved and is protected by law as an urban monument reservation.
+The town with its surroundings is known for its production of cucumbers, the tradition of which began in 1571.
+The historic centre of Znojmo is well preserved and is protected as an urban monument reservation.

-Administrative parts
+Administrative division

-Villages of Derflice, Kasárna, Konice, Mramotice, Načeratice, Oblekovice, Popice and Přímětice are administrative parts of Znojmo.
+Znojmo consists of nine municipal parts (in brackets population according to the 2021 census):